 Before you Start: Due to GDPR, detective no longer tracks anyone who does not accept your cookie consent.
 Once they do, it tracks them.
 As such, you will probably see a decline in detective visits as these are the people "bouncing" off your website (i.e. your bounce rate).

 At Art Storefronts, we are committed to making sure our customers have as much information as possible about the people who visit their site and how their time is being spent on the website.
 Because of this, we’ve implemented an amazingly powerful new feature that will allow you to review every visit to your website and deduce what is working and what isn’t working in your marketing arena.

 If you want to learn more about the Detective tool and how to use it, please follow the direction below.

 Accessing Detective via the Site Manager Menu

-- Log in to your Art Storefronts Control Panel and in the Jump To Menu, select the option labeled Detective.
+- Log in to your Art Storefronts Site Manager and in the Jump To Menu, select the option labeled Detective.
 This option is going to take you directly to the Detective tool which is what you will want if you are looking for a general overview of your website.

 - You will be taken to a new page where you will see a list of information.
-The first piece of information you want pay attention to is the description of what Detective is.
 Detective tracks your visitors and buyers and provides detailed information about where they came from, when they are visiting, and so much more.